githubschool/gh-github-intermediate-template/labs/3-git-bisect.md

    ```

    From the output of the above command, find a commit where the code change is
    not present and copy the commit hash.
+You can simply select the earliest
+   commit in the logs (the one labeled `Initial commit`).

 1. Indicate a commit where you know the code does not contain the change you're
    looking for